Mike Schwartz (activist)

 Michael Schwartz (1950 – February 3, 2013) was an American leader in the United States anti-abortion movement, a co-founder of the March for Life, and a founding chairman of a Planned Parenthood watchdog organization named Life Decisions International.
 In 1995, he was named executive director of the House's Family Congressional Caucus.
 He also worked as the vice president of Concerned Women for America.
-He was a member of Operation Rescue and chief of staff to Senator Tom Coburn until 2000, and from 2004 to 2012.
+He was a member of Operation Rescue and Chief of Staff to then-Representative Tom Coburn until 2000; Schwartz served in the same role from 2004 to 2012, still under Coburn, who had become a Senator.

-In November 2012, Schwartz was no longer able to fulfill his duties because of his advancing illness.
-Senator Tom Coburn paid tribute to Schwartz on the Senate floor as "one of the kindest, gentlest people anyone has ever met."